Michelle Charlesworth Therapy

 A problem shared

-Trouble with a relationship; anxiety or panic attacks; mood swings or depression – many people face difficulties in their everyday lives that can be hard to get on top of.
-Counselling can give us a set of tools we can use to help gain a better understanding of what’s causing these problems – and how you can move towards managing or resolving them.
+Many people face difficulties in their everyday lives that can be hard to get on top of.
+Therapy can give us a set of tools we can use to help gain a better understanding of what’s causing these problems – and how you can move towards managing or resolving them.

 Make better, healthier new choices